bhanuprakash437/cucumber-selenium-tests/README.md

    local repo.
 2. Go to **DataUtils.java** class and provide the paths for the variables CHROME_DRIVER_PATH and IMAGE_PATH.
-   Note: The Chrome driver and image required are provided in the "resources" folder.
+   Note: The Chrome driver and Image required are provided in the "resources" folder.
 3. Go to **TestRunner.java** class and provide the path for features and simply run.
 4. The test report will be generated under "testResult" as Json.